-Community Councillors will individually and collectively ensure that annual accounts are produced showing the financial undertakings of the Community Council as set out in the Councils Scheme for Community Councils.
+Community Councillors will individually and collectively ensure that Annual Accounts are produced showing the financial undertakings of the Community Council as set out in the Councils Scheme for Community Councils.
 They must also ensure that all resources are used efficiently, effectively, and fairly and are used strictly for the purposes of Community Council business and for no other purpose.

-Minutes of Meetings recording all actions and decisions made should be produced and circulated to all members of the Community Council as soon as possible after each meeting.
+Minutes of Meetings recording all actions and decisions made should be produced and circulated to all members of the Community Council within 21 days of each meeting.